“Building a Safe Chicago” report: Attack root causes of violence with a comprehensive crime prevention plan

 To read additional information and analysis of the recommendations, click here.

-NEW!
 “ILLINOIS STARTS TO REDEEM ITS REFORM-MINDED JUVENILE JUSTICE PAST”

 To read this op-ed by IDJJ Director Candice Jones and Paula Wolff, Director of the Illinois Justice Project, click here.

 ILJP TELLS STATE PANEL OF IMPORTANCE OF STRONG COMMUNITY CORRECTIONS AND EXPANSION OF REDEPLOY ILLINOIS

 In testimony to the Illinois State Commission on Criminal Justice and Sentencing Reform, the ILJP stressed the importance of “community corrections” and the creation of “strong community capacity at the local level, building on the success of the Redeploy Illinois model—which has demonstrated the critical impact local communities can have on crime and rehabilitation when they have resources and assume responsibility for offender diversion.”
 For our recommendations on how to do that, click here.

 Op-Ed by Esther Franco-Payne Featured by Reboot Illinois

 In the spring session, the Illinois General Assembly passed some significant reform legislation aimed at right-sizing the criminal justice system and expanding restorative justice opportunities to keep juveniles out of the system.
 Click here to read more about some of the bills approved by the General Assembly.

 CPS Announces Mid-Year Data: 60 Percent Fewer Out of School Suspensions So Far This Year, 69 Percent Reduction in Expulsions

 April 22, 2015